Solved problem 4-20-how to find design compressive strength?

 The following steps are to be performed.

-1-The first step is to determine whether the column is long or short, recall if Kl/r>4.71*sqrt(E/Fy), the column is long, else the column is short.
+1-The first step is to determine whether the column is long or short.
+Recall that if Kl/r>4.71*sqrt(E/Fy), the column is long; otherwise, it is short.

 Estimate the required data for the column from Table 1-1.

-Check buckling controlling direction whether x or y.
+Check the buckling controlling direction, whether it is x or y.

 Estimate the required compressive strength for the given section.

-The next post is How to compute critical stress-table 4-22?
+The following post is How to compute critical stress-table 4-22?

 For a good reference from Prof. T. Bart Quimby, P.E, Ph.D., F.ASCE, refer to this link for Limit State of Flexural Buckling for Compact and Non-compact Sections.